Climate change: Climate movement

 Climate protests demand that political leaders take action to prevent climate change.
 They can take the form of public demonstrations, fossil fuel divestment, lawsuits and other activities.
 Prominent demonstrations include the School Strike for Climate.
-In this initiative, young people across the globe have been protesting since 2018 by skipping school on Fridays, inspired by Swedish teenager Greta Thunberg.
+In this initiative, young people across the globe have been protesting since 2018 by skipping school on Fridays, inspired by Swedish activist and then-teenager Greta Thunberg.
 Mass civil disobedience actions by groups like Extinction Rebellion have protested by disrupting roads and public transport.

 Litigation is increasingly used as a tool to strengthen climate action from public institutions and companies.
 Activists also initiate lawsuits which target governments and demand that they take ambitious action or enforce existing laws on climate change.
 Lawsuits against fossil-fuel companies generally seek compensation for loss and damage.
+On 23 July 2025, the UN's International Court of Justice issued its advisory opinion, saying explicitly that states must act to stop climate change, and if they fail to accomplish that duty, other states can sue them.
+This obligation includes implementing their commitments in international agreements they are parties to, such as the 2015 Paris Climate Accord.

 History

 Early discoveries

 Scientists in the 19th century such as Alexander von Humboldt began to foresee the effects of climate change.
-In the 1820s, Joseph Fourier proposed the greenhouse effect to explain why Earth's temperature was higher than the sun's energy alone could explain.
+In the 1820s, Joseph Fourier proposed the greenhouse effect to explain why Earth's temperature was higher than the Sun's energy alone could explain.
 Earth's atmosphere is transparent to sunlight, so sunlight reaches the surface where it is converted to heat.
 However, the atmosphere is not transparent to heat radiating from the surface, and captures some of that heat, which in turn warms the planet.